lomatul/ClassBookingSystem/README.md

-##  :ear_of_rice: Brief Overview :
+##  :bookmark_tabs: Brief Overview :
 ```
 This is a Classroom Booking System.
 As we all know, we have to shift our classes or have to allocate room for quizzes.
-But it isn't easy to find the free classrooms.
-So we are making a system where users can view all the classrooms within the institution and check which classrooms are free and which are booked.
+But it isn't easy to find
+the free classrooms.
+So we are making a system where users can view all the classrooms within the institution
-This is the main objective of our project.
+and check which classrooms are free and which are booked.This is the main objective of our project.
 And we will implement the project with the help of RDBMS
  ```

 ![image](https://github.com/lomatul/AgriGo/assets/90206489/1709c577-2316-440d-8fc5-6d7099d29f80)

- ##  :cherries: CORE FEATURES :
+ ##  :sparkles: CORE FEATURES :
  ```
  1. SEARCH
-     * Users can also look for a specific classroom and see all the schedules for that particular classroom at a particular date
+     * Users can also look for a specific classroom and see all the schedules
+     for that particular classroom at a particular date

  ```

  ```
  2. VIEW:
-     * Users can view all the classrooms within the institution and check which classrooms are free and which are booked
+     * Users can view all the classrooms within the institution and check which classrooms
+     are free and which are booked
  ```